 5.3 Unless otherwise agreed to between the buyer and the seller, the number of blankets selected at random from a lot shall be according to Table 3.
 To ensure the randomness of selection, methods given in IS 4905 shall be followed.

 Table 3 Sample Size and Criterion for Conformity

-(Clause 5.3)
+(Clauses 5.3 and 5.4)